so1omon563/terraform-aws-secrets-manager/README.md

 ### Populating the secret

-This module is designed to create a one-off secret by passing in a variable at run-time. **DO NOT** place your seecrets in source control.
+This module is designed to create a one-off secret by passing in a variable at run-time. **DO NOT** place your secrets in source control.

 There are three input variables associated with passing in a secret - `secret_string`, `secret_binary`, or `secret_key_value_pair` as outlined in the `Input Variables` section below.

 If none of these options are passed in, the secret will be created, but will not contain a secret value.

-If desired, the secret value can also be independently maintained using the [secret_version](modules/secret_version) submodule.
+If desired, the secret value can also be independently maintained using the `secret_version` submodule in the `modules` directory.

 There are multiple options for passing in the secret value.